Skip to content

 Try switching saturated fat with unsaturated (‘good’) fat

 Unsaturated fat is better for your heart health and is found in a wide range of tasty and versatile foods.
-These include nuts, seeds and vegetable oils (e.g. olive, rapeseed, sunflower) & spreads made from these.
+These include nuts, seeds and some vegetable oils (e.g. olive, rapeseed, sunflower) & spreads made from these.

 This means you can keep your heart happy with a variety of ingredients to choose from.
 While nuts and seeds make a good heart happy snack, they also contain a lot of calories so try not to have too many if you’re watching your weight.